JackPaul1713/EENG383/README.md

 **Lab15** - final project

 ## About
 Embedded Systems is a course at the Colorado School of Mines in the Electrical Engineering department.
+These projects were completed by a team, Jack Marley and Jack Martin.
 This is from the Spring 2023 section.